ml242/courtPO/w03/d02/README.md

 - the form itself should look like this:
  	<form method="post" action"/kittens">…</form> to post
 ```

+Then, if you happen to get here, change your really boring looking hashes to actual HTML pages that display the info / photo of the kitten!

 ### Extra Credit: Create all the other necessary views